 The MA in Digital Theology is the first degree of its kind across the world offering a unique opportunity for theological reflection on digital culture and its impact on contemporary religious practice – especially within the context of Christianity.
 The programme prepares men and women for ministry and mission in a digital age.
-This course is subject to validation by Liverpool Hope University.

 Topics explored during the course include:

 - how we think theologically about digital culture and how we might apply digital methodologies to our theological thinking